veecode-platform/platform-backstage-plugins/plugins/infracost/README.md

 - Have a locally installed Backstage project, :heavy_check_mark: [How to create a Backstage app :page_with_curl:](https://backstage.io/docs/getting-started/create-an-app) .
 - Have a Backstage with a properly configured Postgres database, if you haven't already, see how to set it up [here](https://backstage.io/docs/tutorials/switching-sqlite-postgres/).
 - Have the `Infracost-backend` plugin installed on your Backstage, see how to install [here].(https://github.com/veecode-platform/platform-backstage-plugins/blob/master/plugins/infracost-backend/README.md).
-- A infra-estrutura do projeto precisa estar provisionada via terraform.
+- The project's infrastructure must be provided via terraform.
-- Ter um Infracost API KEY.
-Veja como gerar um [aqui](https://www.infracost.io/docs/#2-get-api-key).
+- Have an Infracost API KEY.
+Here's how to generate one [here](https://www.infracost.io/docs/#2-get-api-key).
 <br>

 ### Installation